 Lobelia 'Palace Blue' - 6 pack

 I like to plant in large containers.
 Typically fiberglass and plastic these days, because the industry is producing really pretty ones for today's market.
-They hold up well, are easy to move, and help retain water longer, so that you don't need to get out the watering can or hose everyday.
-Larger planters also means that your plants will have some extra room to grow and pull moisture from.
-Finally, larger means more plants, resulting in a very beautiful and lush planter.
+They hold up well, are easy to move and help retain water longer so that you don't need to get out the watering can or hose every day.
+Larger planters can also mean that your plants will have some extra room to grow and pull moisture from.
+Finally, larger means more blooms, resulting in a very beautiful and lush planter.

-Filler – Several mid-sized mounding type plants, to plant around the tallest or directly in front of it.
+Several mid-sized mounding type plants, to plant around the tallest or directly in front of it.

 - Don't be afraid to crowd the flowers into the container.
 For the short amount of time they will be growing, usually 4-5 months the tight space will not make a difference.

 - Make sure you leave about an inch of space between the soil and the lip of the planter so that water does not run over the edge.